Shelterwood Gardens: Our Story

-Shelterwood is part growing native plants, part education, and a way to experience the world.
+Shelterwood is part growing native plants, part education, and partly a way to experience the world.
 What I love about native plants is the surprise they bring to the landscape -a community of plants that is ever changing.
 Of course, native plant communities are also the best way to support all the wildlife that inhabit our spaces.
-We are at an inflection point in the design of home landscapes.

 Thank you for visiting.